thesecuremethod/Docs/HowTos/cloud_wan_faq.rst

 |global_accelerator|

-For example, if the application is in us-west-2 and you have a branch office in Singapore country.
-If you built an IPSEC tunnel to the gateway in us-west-2 without deploying CloudWAN, the traffic initiated from Singapore typically traverse through many ISP carriers and eventually to AWS us-west-2.
-On the other hand, with CloudWAN, traffic from Singapore gets to the first ISP, hops onto the AWS edge in the area and moves through the uncongested AWS backbone to us-west-2.
+For example: If you have an application in us-west-2 and you have a branch office in Singapore, then you build an IPSEC tunnel to the gateway in us-west-2 without deploying CloudWAN, the traffic initiated from Singapore typically traverse through many ISP carriers and eventually to AWS us-west-2.
+On the other hand if you use CloudWAN, traffic from Singapore gets to the first ISP, hops onto the AWS edge in the area and moves through the uncongested AWS backbone to us-west-2.
 Both latency and jitter should be minimal.